Aruna-Hewapathirane/perl/C64 stix game resurrected/README.md

 <img width="605" height="596" alt="image" src="https://github.com/user-attachments/assets/614b345d-2337-46cc-8ccb-c53aa9236358" /></br>

-<b>The Commodore 64 game Stix was written by Andrew Trott and published by Supersoft in 1983. </br>It is a home computer version of the 1981 arcade game Qix by Taito</b>
+<b>The Commodore 64 game STIX was written by Andrew Trott and published by Supersoft in 1983. </br>It is a home computer version of the 1981 arcade game Qix by Taito</b>

 # STIX Arcade Clone - Play Instructions